patrickthoms/Webscraper.io-Trustpilot-Datascraper-Tutorial/README.md

 Comming soon.

 # Bugs that happend to me:
--No Scraping function on Windows 10 Chrome browser.
+- No Scraping function on Windows 10 Chrome browser.
 Try Firefox in this case.
--On very large pages with more than 10,000 comments, the scraper often crashes or is unstable.
+- On very large pages with more than 10,000 comments, the scraper often crashes or is unstable.
 In this case, I recommend increasing the speed before the scraping process.